aaslinur/personal-website/content/publication/drivers-of-covid-19-policy-stringency-in-175-countries-and-territories-covid-19-cases-and-deaths-gross-domestic-products-per-capita-and-health-expenditures/index.md

 publication: In Press, *Journal of Global Health*
 publication_short: "*Journal of Global Health*"
 abstract: >
-  *Background*: Reported COVID-19 epidemiological data may influence the stringency of COVID-19 policies, but the potential effects are not understood.
+  **Background** Reported COVID-19 epidemiological data may influence the stringency of COVID-19 policies, but the potential effects are not understood.
   We aimed to understand the associations of new COVID-19 cases and deaths with policy stringency globally and regionally.